kubrickfr/avsc-wiki/API.md

     connection.
 There should be at most one emitter or listener per scope on a single stateful transport.
 Matching emitter/listener pairs should have matching scopes.
 Scoping isn't supported on stateless transports.
-    + `strictErrors` {Boolean} Disable automatic conversion of `Error` objects to strings.
-When set, the returned error parameter must either be a valid union branch or `undefined`.

 Generate a [`MessageListener`](#class-messagelistener) for this protocol.
 This listener can be used to respond to messages emitted from compatible protocols.